UCR-Intelligent-Robotics-Lab/greedy_agent/README.md

-# PIMbot (This is the tensorflow v1 for PC)
+# REFiNE (This is the tensorflow v1 for PC)

-Official implementations and results of IROS 2023 paper [PIMbot: Policy and Incentive Manipulation for Multi-Robot Reinforcement Learning in Social Dilemmas](https://arxiv.org/pdf/2307.15944).
+Official implementations and results of the paper [REFiNE: Reward and Energy Fairness for Robust Multi-Agent Coordination in RL-driven Robots].

 ## Overview
-PIMbot introduces two forms of reward function manipulation in multi-agent reinforcement learning (RL) social dilemmas:

-1. Policy Manipulation: Adjusting the decision-making strategies of robots to influence task outcomes.

-2. Incentive Manipulation: Modifying reward structures to change robot behavior within a social dilemma.
+REFiNE is a fully self-contained TensorFlow v1 codebase on reward & energy fairness in multi-agent reinforcement learning.
+It implements:

+Core algorithms:
+- LIO (Learning to Incentivize Others) for baseline comparisons
+- EIA (Exploitative Incentive Attack) to validate robustness
+- REFiNE (a novel Reward & Energy First Notably Equilibrated Incentivization)

+Environment wrappers:
+- Escape Room (ER) and Iterated Prisoner’s Dilemma (IPD) for social-dilemma tests

+Experiment orchestration:
+- Config‐driven training scripts (train_*.py )
+- run_experiments_er.py or run_experiments_ipd.py to launch multi-seed, parallel runs for ER or IPD experiments
+- save experiment result logs in results/er * or results/ipd * for the *th experiment on ER or IPD setting

+Visualization & analysis
+- Post-processing scripts for reward, fairness, and energy metrics
+- Figure generators to reproduce all paper plots

+Everything lives under the lio/ folder, with clear subdirectories for algorithm code (alg/) vs. env wrappers (env/), making it easy to locate, extend, or plug in your own MARL variants.

 ## Setup